dereuromark/cakephp-shim/docs/Features.md

 ));
 ```
 By default it will 301-redirect to the correct URL (in debug mode 302 to avoid debugging issues).
-If you want to temporarilly disable the redirect in debug mode, you can append `?skip_seo=1` to the URL.
+If you want to temporarily disable the redirect in debug mode, you can append `?skip_seo=1` to the URL.

 If you want to 404 instead, use `Configure::write('Shim.handleSeo', 'exception')`.